kofigumbs/codec-beam/README.md

 {1}
 ```

+The full documentation lives at https://kofi.sexy/codec-beam,
-You can find an [example project on GitHub](https://github.com/hkgumbs/codec-beam/tree/master/example).
+and you can find an [example project on GitHub](https://github.com/hkgumbs/codec-beam/tree/master/example).

 ### Build